 - The Equation: I break this down by lifestyle.

-- The Average Domestic Lifestyle: These dogs belong to one or two family income households.
-They get “exercised” on average once to twice a day, which is defined as let out into the yard or walked around neighborhood.
+- The Average Domestic Lifestyle: These dogs belong to one or two-family income households.
+They get “exercised” on average once to twice a day, which is defined as let out into the yard or walking around the neighborhood.
 The Calculation: Your Dogs Ideal Body Weight (in lbs.)
 X 10 kcal. = average total kcal requirement per day.

 - Make sure that you take into account the kcal value of all the daily food intake, food plus treats.

 - As for the treat factor: One thing that I do is I never tell my clients to stop giving treats.
 This ritual is so important to the relationship the client has with their dog.
 What I do teach them to do is break the treat in half, or into smaller pieces.
 The dog again does not care at the end of the day how big the treat is.
 Remember they are going to want more anyway.
-Also, you should know that their stomachs are not even feeling the small, whole treat you typically give them, you would have to feed them 10 treats in order for their stomach receptors to feel it.
-Here is a quick analogy: Several years ago the candy bar industry started making those tiny candy bars….bite size snickers.
+Also, you should know that their stomachs are not even feeling the small, whole treat you typically give them, you would have to feed them 10 treats for their stomach receptors to feel it.
+Here is a quick analogy: Several years ago the candy bar industry started making those tiny candy bars…. bite-size snickers.
 If you eat one of these do you even feel it?
-No way…..so what do you do? you eat 5 more or even 7 of them, in order to get any stomach satisfaction.
-Holy cow, did they fool us.
-For some reason we feel guilty buying a full snickers, but we feel less guilty eating five tiny bars.
+No way…..so what do you do? you eat 5 more or even 7 of them, to get any stomach satisfaction.
+Holy cow, did they fool us?
+For some reason, we feel guilty buying a full Snickers, but we feel less guilty eating five tiny bars.
 At the end of the day, break the treat into pieces, but never stop giving them.

 # 6 I am going to teach you The Exercise Factor:

-For years, celebrity dog trainer, Cesar Milan has said that a tired dog is a well behaved dog.
+For years, celebrity dog trainer, Cesar Milan has said that a tired dog is a well-behaved dog.
 There is no doubt that he is right about this.
 An exercised dog is also a healthier dog, I think you will agree.
-My only point to you is get off the couch, get outside, smell the fresh air and go have fun with your dog.
+My only point to you is to get off the couch, get outside, smell the fresh air and go have fun with your dog.